-Students requesting to have their previously earned credits reviewed must provide officially sealed transcripts and course outlines to their admissions representative at the time of enrollment.
-The admissions representative will submit the documents to the Program Director, who will review and provide a written result of the review to the admissions representative.
+Students requesting to have their previously earned credits reviewed must provide officially sealed transcripts and course outlines to their admissions representative prior to the cancellation date.
+The admissions representative will submit the documents to the Dean of Education, who will review and provide a written result of the review to the admissions representative.
 The student must have a minimum passing grade of C or better on all credits to be reviewed.
+Any late submission will not be accepted and no credit(s) will be given.